harvard-edtech/caccl/README.md

   > a.
 Add your fully built app to a separate branch on GitHub (let's call it `most-recent-build` for our purposes)
   > b.
 Choose GitHub as your deployment method on Heroku
   > c.
 Select the `most-recent-build` branch as your automatic deploys branch
   >
   > To deploy a new version of your app, build and commit to `most-recent-build`.

 3. In your Heroku app, visit the "Settings" tab
-4. Find the "Config Vars" section and add your installationCredentials and developerCredentials:
+4. Find the "Config Vars" section and add the following key/value pairs:

   > KEY | VALUE
   > :--- | :---
   > CLIENT_ID | the client_id from your developerCredentials
   > CLIENT_SECRET | the client_secret from your developerCredentials
   > CONSUMER_KEY | the consumer_key from your installationCredentials
   > CONSUMER_SECRET | the consumer_secret from your installationCredentials
+  > CANVAS_HOST | the default canvasHost to use

 If you need more info on Heroku, check out [Heroku's deployment guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app).